Facebook Carousel Ads: The Complete Guide For Better Results with Ads

 It is only available for the news feed, both on mobile and desktop.
 Mobile users can swipe to their hearts’ content, while desktop users can move between images by clicking on the left or right arrows.

-Pro tip: Facebook is working on a feature to automatically optimise the images in your multi product ads.
+Pro tip: Facebook also gives you the opportunity to automatically optimise the images in your carousel ads.
 You just upload a bunch of features and Facebook will automatically choose the best ones to feature on the ad, based on performance.
+Easy!

 What are the ad specifications?